emdros/emdros/win32/README.txt

 Building Emdros only
 ====================

-If you wish to build Emdros only (no examples, no SWIG, no query tool), you can define EMDROS_ONLY=1 in win32\config.mak.
+If you wish to build Emdros only (no SWIG, no query tool), you can define EMDROS_ONLY=1 in win32\config.mak.